 - 1 tbs butter + 1 tsp olive oil for frying chicken livers

 - Trim mushrooms by slicing off the stalks at the base of the head.
 Do not pull off the entire stalk.
 Clean by wiping with a paper towel, or rinse quickly under lightly flowing water.
 Water is not good for mushrooms so ensure that if rinsing them, to pat them dry.
-In saucepan add butter over a medium heat.
+In a saucepan add butter over a medium heat.
 When the pan is fairly hot add mushrooms, bay leaf and thyme.
 Sprinkle salt and pepper to taste. *Sautè for 4 minutes only tossing to brown all sides.
 Keeping mushrooms in the hot pan will continue to cook them causing them to shrink so place into a bowl and set aside to cool.

 - Remove chicken livers from the fridge.
 Place a pan with butter and oil onto a medium heat.
 When the pan is sizzling, sautè livers for five minutes, toss to brown all sides, place in a bowl and set aside.